German politicians fret about refugees from Afghanistan | DW | 17.08.2021

 Any refugee response comes less than one week after Germany and other European countries stopped controversial deportations to Afghanistan and after months of the German government dragging its feet to resettle thousands of Afghans who put their lives at risk working for its military and other agencies.
 Many of them remain in Afghanistan, fates uncertain.

-"It's a moral failure of the German government not to have looked after the local employees," Alexander Graf Lambsdorff, a lawmaker with the center-right, pro-free market Free Democrats (FDP), told DW.
+"It's a moral failure of the German government not to have looked after the local employees," Alexander Graf Lambsdorff, a lawmaker with the market-liberal Free Democrats (FDP), told DW.
 "On the other hand, as Europe and as Germany, we do not have an obligation to take in all the refugees."

 Annalena Baerbock, the chancellor candidate for the more pro-refugee Greens, appealed to western nations.
 Rather than wait for all 27 members of the European Union to find agreement, she told public broadcaster DLF it would be "enough to work with the European countries that want to, and especially the Americans and Canadians."